Skip to main content

 Declaration of adjunct major or minor

-If you do not have any questions about the Program in order to declare, you may simply complete the major or minor declaration form and email it to the GHS Assistant Director, Greg Buchanan.
+If you do not have any questions about the Program, you may simply complete one of the following forms and email it to GHS Assistant Director, Greg Buchanan.
 He will virtually sign the form and submit it for processing.

-If you would like to change your minor to an adjunct major or vice versa, complete the appropriate form above and email Greg.
+If you would like to change your minor to an adjunct major or vice versa, update the appropriate form below and email Greg Buchanan.

-If you are petitioning for a course that has not already been pre-approved as a GHS elective to fulfill a degree requirement, email the course title and description (and syllabus, if it better illustrates the global/health connection) to your DUS (Locke for last names A-K, Rodriguez for last names L-Z)
+If you are petitioning for a course not already pre-approved as a non-GHS elective to a fulfill a degree requirement, email the course title and description (and syllabus if it better illustrates the global/health connection) to your GHS advisor.

-Courses that are not on the pre-approved list but that we’ll consider for global health electives must generally have a significant health component to them, and must be taken at the 200- or above level (that is, 2nd year or more advanced undergraduate courses).
-While there are several courses out there that topically may relate to health (for instance, on race, ethnicity, community, sexuality, environment), courses that focus on these topics but don’t relate them to health or consequences for social determinants of health are less likely to be approved.
+Courses not on the pre-approved list that we will consider for global health electives must have significant health component to them (at least 50% of the course content) and must be taken at the 200-or-above level (that is, 2nd year or more advanced undergraduate courses).

 Petitions to graduate can be completed following these instructions from the Registrar.
-The DUS will receive an email that they will review and sign electronically.
+Your assigned Global Health Studies advisor will receive an email that they will review and sign electronically.

 If your CAESAR record needs any adjustments prior to submitting your petition, see the above section "confirming/correcting student records in CAESAR" for instructions.